CBD AND CAFFEINE INTERACTION

 Molecules of caffeine, thereby preventing the onset of sleep and increase the level of "wakefulness", and can also improve well-being.
 Nevertheless, under its influence, the level of serotonin gradually decreases, which ultimately leads to a breakdown.

 Of course, there is nothing wrong with reasonably consuming caffeine and not abuse it.

 Coffee with CBD is a Combination Worth a Try!

 Adenosine (which we mentioned above) secreted in small concentrations in the same part of the hippocampus.
 Where cannabinoid, adenosine and glutamate receptors located.
 Adenosine activates receptor A1, reduces the effectiveness of cannabinoids in CB1.
 But caffeine blocks A1 receptors Enhancing the effect of cannabinoid activity.

-By combining small doses of CBD and caffeine, we can help increase alertness and focus longer.
+By combining small doses of CBD and caffeine, we may help increase alertness and focus longer.
 At the same time, cannabinoids work to reduce the effects of caffeine side effects (for example, caffeine-supplemented CBD reduces anxiety and nausea that they might feel).
-In general, a mixture of CBD and caffeine leads to a targeted surge of energy without any negative factors that are often associated with daily caffeine consumption.